elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 After the supervisor retrieves all child specifications, it proceeds to start its children one by one, in the order they were defined, using the information in the `:start` key in the child specification.
 For our current specification, it will call `KV.Registry.start_link([])`.

-Let's take the supervior for a spin:
+Let's take the supervisor for a spin:

 ```iex
 iex(1)> {:ok, sup} = KV.Supervisor.start_link([])